Bernese Rescue & Rehoming

 Services

-Just to clear up a regular misunderstanding Fiona and Jeanette are not full time volunteers, although it seems that way at times, they undertake Rescue from home and have normal lives to live with their own dogs and Fiona has a full time job as well.
-We do not have an office or Rescue kennels and do not have a permanent stock of dogs in need of homes that people can visit.
-Some rehomed dogs go to temporary foster homes for a short period of time, a few go straight from old home to new depending on their assessments.
-Some people putting dogs into Rescue for rehoming give several months notice others make first contact with a ‘get this dog out of here today’ message.
-Every case is different and what is best for the short and long term welfare of the dog is the action taken.
+Some rehomed dogs go to temporary foster homes for a short period of time, some go straight from their old home to their new depending on their assessments, every dog is treated as an individual case.
+Some people putting dogs into Rescue for rehoming give several months notice, others, fortunately not very often, make first contact with a ‘you need to get this dog out of here right NOW‘ type message.
+Every case is different and decisions and consequent actions are based on what is best for the immediate and then long term welfare of the dog.

 .